JML Home Page

 - Christoph Csallner at University of Texas at Arlington.

-- The Contract Guided System Development (ConGu) project is led by Professor Vasco Vasconcelos at the Universidade de Lisboa.
+- The Contract Guided System Development project is led by Professor Vasco Vasconcelos at the Universidade de Lisboa.
 This project aims to support the checking of Java classes against property-driven algebraic specifications.

-- Daniel Jackson's Software Design Group, which includes Greg Dennis and Kuat Yessenov, who have developed JForge, a front-end to their Forge bounded verification library, that automatically analyzes Java code against full JML specifications.
+- Daniel Jackson's Software Design Group, which includes Greg Dennis and Kuat Yessenov, who developed JForge, a front-end to their Forge bounded verification library, that automatically analyzes Java code against full JML specifications.

 - Software Productivity Group at the Federal University of Campina Grande (UFCG), Brazil, which includes Rohit Gheyi, Tiago Massoni, Catuxe Varjão and Laerte Xavier, are implementing and evaluating a Java/JML conformance checking tool.

-- Daniel M. Zimmerman the author of JMLUnitNG.
+- Daniel M. Zimmerman, who created JMLUnitNG.

 - The XJML project is an extensible front-end for JML that has the ability to process preconditions, posconditions, and class invariants using JML and XML in separate files.
 It can also do runtime assertion checking or extended static checking.